Relational Psychodynamic Psychotherapy

-Do you struggle with shame and guilt about your sexual thoughts and feelings?
+Do you struggle with shame and guilt about your sexual and/or angry thoughts and feelings?

-Do you find yourself stuck in the same painful relationship patterns over and over again?
+Do you find yourself stuck in the same painful relationship patterns?

 Do you struggle to express feelings of affection and love and end up regretting it?